 Through travel, we develop meaningful connections to people and places, far beyond just business relationships.
 On the flipside, business travel is a big environmental and financial issue for many organisations.
 And PwC calculated that 90% of its carbon emissions are a byproduct of business travel, it’s a familiar story for organisations of any size.

 In 2020, business travel was replaced mostly by Zoom and Teams meetings.
-It brought people together virtually as tiled faces on a screen, yet “destination” was still the missing link in our digital transition.
+The latest content technology trends brought people together virtually as tiled faces on a screen, yet “destination” was still the missing link in our digital transition.

 Enter 360° browser based desktop immersive experiences.

-Thanks to tools like Space, 360° panoramas built from photography or imagined CGI worlds become interactive digital destinations – with embeddable hotspots, videos, even video chat.
+Thanks to interactive web experiences, 360° panoramas built from photography or imagined CGI worlds become interactive digital destinations – with embeddable hotspots, videos, even video chat.

 When they needed to show a prospective investor around a factory, AkzoNobel took virtual visitors from around the world to Northumberland without a plane ticket.